TimHanewich/Misc-Articles/pi-uart/readme.md

-# Using UART between a Raspberry Pi Pico and Raspberry Pi 3b
+# Using UART between a Raspberry Pi Pico and Raspberry Pi 3b (Raspbian)
 ![opening image](https://i.imgur.com/JYi7HVU.jpeg)

 This tutorial describes how we can facilitate communication between two devices using UART, a form of serial communication.
 In this simple example, we will use both a Raspberry Pi Pico (Microcontroller) and a Raspberry Pi 3b (running Raspbian, a Linux image).